 2. Complete Your Pre-registration Form to Register Your Business Name

-In the past, business name reservation at the CAC took days before it came back with a result.
+In the past, business name reservations at the CAC took days before it came back with a result.
 Today, it only takes the same day if you submit your request before 5 pm and it costs just NGN500.

-Once you wrap up with the name reservation, you can then proceed to the registration of your business name proper.
+Once you wrap up with the name reservation, you can then proceed to the registration of your business name properly.
 Using the online registration portal, you will have to complete a pre-registration form (CAC-BNo1).